 I am going to get serious for a few paragraphs, but don’t worry.
 It will lighten up and there will be cats.
 Today, in the United States, is Martin Luther King Jr. Day.
-It is a federal holiday celebrating the life and work of MLK Jr. The world has changed significantly since the 60s — and I don’t … Continue reading On equality, with a digression into toys
+It is a federal holiday celebrating the life and work of MLK Jr. The world has changed significantly since the 60s — … Continue reading On equality, with a digression into toys

 I thought I would teach myself some OpenGL during this holiday week.
 For the uninitiated, OpenGL is the common core 3D rendering that all recent video cards support.
 Unless you’re doing game development or scientific visualizations, you typically don’t need to mess with it.
 (And even game developers frequently use higher-level tools to hide the picky … Continue reading Experiments in OpenGL

 This past week, the engineering department of my company (Elemental Technologies — we’re hiring engineers, by the way) had our annual off-site.
 This year we did something a little different and had a Lego competition.
 The previous week, we were given time with the Lego Mindstorms kits to get familiar with the components and programming language.
-The exact nature … Continue reading On 3D Printing Lego Robot Accessories
+The … Continue reading On 3D Printing Lego Robot Accessories

 Last Halloween I built some animated light-up steampunk/mad-scientist goggles.
 This year, I finally got around to documenting the project.

 Zheng3’s Kickstarter project is to design 3D printable medieval armor for Barbie dolls.
 I see this as being a great transition to help girls ease their doll play from “let’s go shopping” to a much more active and kick-ass “let’s fight that nasty dragon and save the village.”

 I needed a way to mount a Trinket and power jack, so I designed and printed one.